-What is the effect (i.e. beneficial/adve rse, short-term/long-term, , etc.) of the action(s) on endangered or threatened species or their habitat?
+What is the effect (i.e. beneficial/adverse, short-term/long-term, etc.) of the action(s) on endangered or threatened species or their habitat?

-☐ No effect If "No effect, "document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ May affect If "May affect," meaning that the action might affect endangered and threatened species or their habitat in some way, go to Step 2.
+□ No effect If "No effect, "document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.

+□ May affect If "May affect," meaning that the action might affect endangered and threatened species or their habitat in some way, or may have an adverse effect to designated Critical Habitat, go to Step 2.